kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 #### Beta

 - Beta in 1.31: Since this feature is an extension of the external-resizer/external-provisioner usage flow, we are going to move this to beta with enhanced e2e and test coverage.
-Test cases are covered in sessions above: ``e2e tests``, ``Integration tests`` etc.
+Test cases are covered in sessions above: ``e2e tests``, ``Integration tests`` etc. Controllers will handle VolumeAttributeClass feature gates being on by default, but beta API itself being disabled on cluster by default.
 - Involve 3 different CSI drivers to participate in testing
 - Stress test before GA